yakazimir/kyler-website/content/post/understanding_lisp.md

 ;; (or (= 1 1) (= 1 2) => #t
 ```

-And our posiive multiplication function from before:
+And our positive multiplication function from before:

 ```scheme
 (define mult